 Journalism has always been about reporting facts and assertions and making sense of world affairs.
 No news there.
 But as we move further into the 21st century, we will have to increasingly rely on “data” to feed our stories, to the point that “data-driven reporting” becomes second nature to journalists.

 The shift from facts to data is subtle and makes perfect sense.
-You could that say data are facts, with the difference that they can be computed, analyzed, and made use of in a more abstract way, especially by a computer.
+You could that say data are facts, with the difference that they can be computed, analysed, and made use of in a more abstract way, especially by a computer.

 With this mindset, finding mainstream data-driven stories doesn’t take long at all.
 A quick scan of the Guardian’s home page tells us that swine flu cases are up by 50%, according to “fresh figures…[that] will be released this afternoon.”
 The story here is that we’re in danger because swine flu is on the rise.
 Reporting the current figures available for swine flu alone wouldn’t be all that interesting.
 The news comes from comparing the current figures to last week’s, which is a very simple form of data analysis.
 By making use of published data and running one’s own analysis (and building on the analysis of others), we get something very news-worthy indeed.
 It moves the definition ever so slightly, from “saying and asserting” to “analyzing and publishing.”
 But it obviously works only for data that is accessible.